 Reality: Many things “drive money” and taxes are not likely an important one

 The purpose of this claim is to create the illusion that the government creates demand for the money it spends.
 In other words, government spending is self-financing.
 While the government can help build the productive capital base of the economy the empirical evidence clearly shows that all government spending does not have a positive multiplier and is not necessarily “self-financing”.

 MMT claims that the government creates demand for its currency by imposing a tax on its users.
 They claim that this drives the desire to obtain currency and that this currency is ultimately paid back to the government in bank reserves.
 In establishing this point MMT claims that the government spends first and imposes a tax that generates the demand for this currency.

 The ability to tax or charge fees is not unique to a government, however.
 All banks charge a tax on their loans when they charge you an interest rate.
 This involuntary fee helps to create demand for bank money.
 Should we now argue that banks, as the primary issuers of money, create demand for money because they charge fees?
 Of course not.
-The reason there is demand for bank money is because there is desire to consume/invest in private output.
+The reason there is demand for bank money is because there is desire to consume/invest in private output denominated in that currency.
 Most liabilities are issued with some form of involuntary obligation attached to them.
 The government is not unique in its ability to charge taxes/fees or impose obligations.
 We should not misconstrue this idea as being unique to government currency.

 This is related to the MMT view that the government “spends first” and “taxes second”.
 They have even gone so far as to claim: